whikloj/BagItTools/README.md

 * Generates/updates payload-oxum and bagging-date.
 * Passes all bagit-conformance-suite tests.
 * Create an archive (zip, tar, tar.gz, tgz, tar.bz2)
+* In-place upgrade of bag from v0.97 to v1.0

 ## Installation